-Nadal ties Federer at 20 Slams by beating Djokovic in Paris

-PARIS (AP) — Rafael Nadal tied Roger Federer with 20 Grand Slam titles by producing a nearly perfect performance against Novak Djokovic in the French Open final.
+Lucky 13 in Paris lets Nadal tie Federer with 20 Slam titles

+PARIS (AP) — For years, Rafael Nadal pursued, and achieved, greatness at the French Open and other major tournaments.
+He never made a big deal out of his trophy total or the way he kept gaining on rival Roger Federer in the Grand Slam standings.

+Now, thanks to a flawless performance against Novak Djokovic in the final at Roland Garros on Sunday, Nadal is finally there — tied with Federer at 20 major singles championships, more than any other man in tennis history.

-Nadal equaled long-time rival Federer for the most major singles tennis championships won by a man and added to his own record at Roland Garros with No. 13 on the red clay, courtesty of a surprisingly dominant 6-0, 6-2, 7-5 victory over the No. 1-ranked Djokovic on Sunday.
+Adding to his own French Open record trophy with No. 13 on its red clay, Nadal delivered a remarkably dominant 6-0, 6-2, 7-5 victory over the No. 1-ranked Djokovic.

+“He keeps going.
+No holding him back, it seems like.
+It’s amazing.
+I mean, I admire all his achievements,” said Djokovic, who had won his last five Grand Slam finals.
+“There’s not much you can say.
+All the superlatives you can use, he deserves them.”

 When Nadal ended it with an ace, he dropped to his knees, smiled widely and pumped his arms.

-He did not cede a set in his favorite tournament this year.
+It’s the fourth time he’s won his favorite tournament without ceding a set.

 “The love story that I have with this city, and with this court, is unforgettable,” Nadal said.

-He deflected a question during the on-court, post-match interview about catching Federer, saying his focus remained squarely on the French Open.
+He deflected a question during the on-court, post-match interview about catching Federer, who is 39 and sat out the U.S. Open and French Open after having two operations on his right knee.

 Nadal, No. 2 in the rankings, improved to 100-2 at the French Open, including a combined 26-0 in semifinals and finals, and picked up his fourth consecutive title in Paris.
 The 34-year-old left-hander from Spain previously put together streaks of four French Open championships from 2005-08, then five in a row from 2010-14, to go alongside his four trophies at the U.S. Open, two at Wimbledon and one at the Australian Open.